Guy Shrubsole with research by Chris Gordon-Smith17 Mar 2020

 - The government’s system of Agricultural Land Grades divides the country into 5 grades of farmland quality (alongside urban areas and some non-agricultural land).
 Grades 1-3 are high-quality land well suited to crop growing, so while they may contain many areas available for tree planting, we’ve excluded them from consideration.
 We’ve also excluded Grade 5 land, as this is a good proxy for upland peat bogs.

-- This leaves us with 4.5 million acres (1.8 mha) of Grade 4 poor-quality farmland, mostly used for pasture currently.
+- This leaves us with 4.5 million acres (1.8 million hectares) of Grade 4 poor-quality farmland, mostly used for pasture currently.
 Some already has trees growing on it.
-The remainder covers around 3.9 million acres (1.6 mha, 12% of England).
+The remainder covers around 3.9 million acres (1.6 million hectares, 12% of England).
 If we were to grow trees on all of this it would more than double England’s forest cover, taking us to 22%.

 - We think there would be huge benefits in prioritising the growing of broadleaved woods on Grade 4 land that’s close to where most people live in towns and cities.
 We’ve overlaid a Forestry Commission map layer showing "Priority Places" surrounding urban areas – particularly the most deprived urban areas – with our map of Grade 4 land.
 That gives us a little over 1 million acres (around 442,000 ha) of suitable land, where we could create new broadleaved woodlands easily accessible to millions of people, and which wouldn’t have any major impact on UK food production.